johnpa137/Mat8x8_LED_Tetris/README.md

 Note: When looking through old files there were multiple versions of this project one works and one doesn't I no longer have a De1_SoC to test which is which, v2 was the last modified version and was likely the final version that was turned-in
+Note: Added videos in media folder demonstrating the project working